 To recover a gravity-enhanced bathymetry we follow an algorithmic approach, rather than a pure inversion (Hodgson et al., 2019).
-We refer to this as the topographic shift method, as an initial topographic estimate derived from the gravity data is shifted to match observed topographic tie points.
-Summarising the method, the initial 3D topographic estimate (SFig.
-2a) was calculated from the free-air anomaly (Fig. 1c) using an iterative forward modelling method (von Frese et al., 1981).
-Differences with between the initial topographic estimate (SFig.
-2b), and the observed bathymetry and onshore topography were calculated (Fig. 1d) and interpolated using a tensioned spline (Smith and Wessel, 1990).
-This difference grid was then subtracted from the initial topographic estimate to provide the final bathymetric estimate (Fig. 2a).
+We refer to this as the topographic shift method, as an initial topographic estimate derived from the gravity data is

+- 125 shifted to match observed topographic tie points.
+Summarising the method, the initial topographic estimate was calculated from the free-air anomaly (Fig. 1c, and SFig.
+1a) using an iterative forward modelling method (von Frese et al., 1981).
+Differences with observed bathymetry and onshore topography were calculated (Fig. 1d, and SFig.
+1b), interpolated using a tensioned spline (Smith and Wessel, 1990), and then subtracted from the initial topographic estimate to provide the final bathymetric estimate (Fig. 2a).
 For full detail on the method see supplementary material Section S1.
-The topographic shift method is conceptually similar to the gravity shift method developed and applied along the Greenland coast where the initial free-air gravity data were shifted to match the variable gravity field from models of known topography prior to inversion for bathymetry (An et al., 2019).
-This gravity shift method was subsequently employed to fill the sub-ice shelf bathymetry in the Thwaites Glacier region of the recent BedMachine Antarctica compilation (SFig.5c) (Morlighem et al., 2020).
-The advantage of both the topographic and gravity shift techniques is that features in the gravity field due to variations in crustal thickness, sedimentary basins or intrusions are implicitly taken into account, as long as they overlap with the topographic control points.
-This assumption is most robust for long wavelength features such as variations in crustal thickness, or regional sedimentary basins, where the associated errors will impact multiple topographic control points allowing good control of the resulting error field.
-The impact of more localised geological features which only partially overlap constraining topographic data will be less well defined and we make the assumption that such errors fall off smoothly away from the affected control points.
+The topographic shift - 130 method is conceptually similar to the gravity shift method applied along the Greenland coast where the initial free-air gravity data were shifted to match the variable gravity field from models of known topography prior to inversion for bathymetry (An et al., 2019).
+The advantage of both of these techniques is that features in the gravity field due to variations in crustal thickness, sedimentary basins or intrusions are implicitly taken into account, as long as they overlap with the topographic control points.
+This assumption is most robust for long wavelength features such as variations in crustal thickness, or regional sedimentary

+135 basins, where the associated errors will impact multiple topographic control points allowing good control of the resulting error field.
+The impact of more localised geological features which only partially overlap constraining topographic data will be less well defined and we make the assumption that such errors fall off smoothly away from the control points.
 Geological features which have no overlap with constraining topographic observations can still introduce artefacts distorting the recovered bathymetry in proportion to their size and density contrast.

-155 2.3 Ice shelf draft and cavity thickness
+2.3 Ice shelf draft and cavity thickness

 The depth of the ice shelf base, and the thickness of the sub-ice-shelf water filled cavity (Fig. 2b) were calculated assuming the ice shelf is in hydrostatic balance (Griggs and Bamber, 2011).
 Hydrostatically defined draft is typically a good approximation to radar measured ice thickness (Griggs and Bamber, 2011) and provides seamless coverage of our study area.
-The input surface elevation data were taken from the REMA digital elevation model (DEM) (Howat et al., 2019) corrected to the GL04c Geoid (Forste et al., 2008), and re-sampled onto a 500 m grid cell size raster.
-In the study area the REMA DEM is based on satellite observations between 2014 and 2016, and therefore reflects the surface elevation after widespread ungrounding between 1993 and 2014 (Rignot et al., 2014).
-Ice and water densities were assumed to be 917 and 1027 kg m-3, respectively, and a 16 m firn correction was applied (Griggs and Bamber, 2011).
-Uncertainties in these assumed values may have an impact on the precise values of ice shelf draft, but are unlikely to significantly distort the calculated pattern of water cavity thickness.
-Comparison between ice shelf base calculated from the higher resolution DEM and the longer wavelength bathymetry resolved by the gravity (>5 km) will introduce high frequency features into the estimated cavity depth, and unresolved bathymetric features will generate errors in cavity thickness.
-However, the regional trends in cavity thickness will not be affected and can be discussed.
+The input surface elevation data were taken from the REMA digital elevation model (DEM) (Howat et al., 2019) corrected to the GL04c Geoid (Forste et al., 2008).
+In the study area the REMA DEM is based on satellite observations between 2014 and 2016, and therefore reflects the surface elevation after widespread un-grounding between 1993 and 2014 (Rignot et al., 2014).
+Ice and water densities were assumed to be 917 and 1027 kg m-3, respectively, and a 16 m firn correction was applied (Griggs).

+and Bamber, 2011).
+Uncertainties in these assumed values may have an impact on the precise values of ice shelf draft, but are 150 unlikely to significantly distort the calculated pattern of water cavity thickness.
 Errors in ice shelf draft of up to 80 m in the 10-25 km most proximal to the grounding line may occur due to the rigidity of the ice shelf (Rignot et al., 2011), but in Thwaites glacier this 'bending zone' appears to be narrow (<5 km) (Milillo et al., 2019), which we attribute to the highly fractured nature of the ice shelf in this region.